Skip to content Skip to footer

 4) Expansion of gig economy opportunities, with more workers embracing flexible work arrangements.

 The gig economy is on the rise.
-It’s predicted that in 2025 businesses will increasingly integrate freelance workers into their teams, promoting agility and cost-efficiency.
+It’s projected that in 2025, businesses will increasingly integrate freelance workers into their teams, enhancing agility and cost efficiency.
 Companies are likely to focus on building strong relationships with freelancers to ensure a steady supply of high-quality talent.

 The Stats: